arnim/p4nreana-tutorials/advanced/example2/README.md

 - `$CI_COMMIT_REF_SLUG`: the branch or tag name where the project is built (e.g., py311-astro)
 - `$CI_JOB_ID`: a serial number with the image version (e.g., 9845)

-Then we need to actually build the image, by specifying the following steps in the command `:
+Then we need to actually build the image, by specifying the following steps in the section `build-push-docker-image-job`:
 - `image`: a Docker image to run the job in
-- `services`: a Docker-in-Docker
+- `services`: additional services needed to run the job
-- `before_script`:
+- `before_script`: commands that should run before each job’s script commands
-- `script`: run all the commands to create the image.
+- `script`: run all the commands to create the image

 This is an example of this file, that you can use as it is: